grsouth/startup/README.md

 ## React Part 2

-We rebuilt the dashboard to run entirely on React and added interactive JavaScript for all the widgets.
+Rebuilt the dashboard to run entirely on React and added interactive JavaScript for all the widgets.
 Quick links now run through a React component that lets you edit, add, and delete links.
 The weather card auto-detects a location, fetches mocked data, and shows a refresh button.
 The todo list, notebook, and calendar all manage state with `useState`/`useEffect`, saving data locally and providing dynamic updates.

 ## Service Deliverable